freshworkx/typo3-image-gallery/Documentation/Developer/Events/Index.rst

 Events
 ======

-The BM Image Gallery extension dispatches events that allow you to hook into the gallery rendering process at strategic points.
+The `bm_image_gallery` extension dispatches events that allow you to hook into the gallery rendering process at strategic points.
 These events follow TYPO3's PSR-14 event system and can be used to:

 * Modify collection data